 Healthline only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Applied behavioral analysis (ABA) is a type of therapy that can improve social, communication, and learning skills through positive reinforcement.
+Applied behavioral analysis (ABA) is a type of therapy that can improve social, communication, and learning skills through reinforcement strategies.

 Many experts consider ABA to be the gold-standard treatment for children with autism spectrum disorder (ASD) or other developmental conditions.
 But it’s sometimes used in the treatment of other conditions as well, including: